-Motions for Rehearing granted only to the extent that the Board made changes to the titles; denied in all other respects.

-Hearing adjourned 2:39 p.m.

-&lt;sup>1 Unofficially captioned "Requirements for Initiated Constitutional Amendments" by legislative staff for tracking purposes.
+Motions for Rehearing relating to single subject denied; Motion for Rehearing filed by Forsyth granted only to the extent that the Board made changes to the titles.
+Hearing adjourned 2:33 p.m.
+1 Unofficially captioned "Requirements for Initiated Constitutional Amendments" by legislative staff for tracking purposes.
 This caption is not part of the titles set by the Board.